 Port Moresby Papua New Guinea

-With Nicaragua finally receiving a temple, Papua New Guinea, the Austronesian country comprising the eastern half of the island of New Guinea, is now the country in the world with the most stakes or districts without a temple – 14 at last check.
-Now I recognize that of those, only two are stakes.
-But that’s impressive, considering all of them except the original Port Moresby Stake were organized since 2000.
-(If we change the math only to recognize countries with two stakes, disregarding districts, then the playing field flattens a ton, and we might as well talk about a temple in Austria, Mozambique, or any number of other locations.)
+Geoff: With Nicaragua finally receiving a temple, Papua New Guinea, the Austronesian country comprising the eastern half of the island of New Guinea, is now the country in the world with the most stakes or districts without a temple – 14 at last check.
+The issue, however, is that unlike Nicaragua, only a small fraction of those units — two — are stakes.
+But it’s still impressive since every unit except the original Port Moresby Stake was organized from 2000 onward.
+In addition, there are 27,000 Latter-day Saints in the country, a perfectly acceptable number as far as temple viability.

 The main argument against would be infrastructure.
 Approximately 3.5% of Papua New Guinea’s road network is paved.
 The Lowy Institute noted in 2017, “Compared to developed economies, the physical stock of infrastructure assets in Papua New Guinea is insufficient to deliver the economic and social services needed to drive faster economic growth and improve human development.”
 The long and short of it: it’s hard to build a temple in an area where the growing membership has incredible difficulty traveling to the building.
 That’s not to say the saints haven’t sacrificed in the past for such things, but barriers to entry matter.